Nikos Pateras: Panathinaikos F.C.

 Nikolas D. Pateras, one of the most prominent fans of Panathinaikos, served as the president of the club for two years (2008–2010).
 His father Diamantis was the general manager of the football department of the "Trifylli" and was part of the legendary Panathinaikos team that reached the 1971 European Cup final in Wembley against Ajax.

 Nikolas D. Pateras’ active involvement with the team would begin in 2008 when it was decided that Giannis Vardinogiannis would open up ownership of the team.
 More specifically, Nikolas D. Pateras took over the presidency of the club on 26 May 2008, following a meeting with Giannis Vardinogiannis, Andreas Vgenopoulos and Pavlos Giannakopoulos.
-This move would usher in the era of "multi-stakeholderism" in the management of Panathinaikos FC with the entry of prominent Panathinaikos fans into the club's shareholding composition.
+This move would usher in the era of "multi-stakeholderism" in the management of Panathinaikos with the entry of prominent Panathinaikos fans into the club's shareholding composition.

 This new collective effort was accompanied by a capital increase - amounting to €67 million - which gave a new impetus to the club's football department.
 Under his leadership, and thanks to the significant investments in the team, Panathinaikos managed to achieve successful results both within and outside Greek borders.
 At the same time, important international players such as Djibril Cisse, Gilberto Silva, Sebastian Leto, Kostas Katsouranis and Giorgos Karagounis wore the Panathinaikos jersey during that period.

 The president of PAO, Nikolas D. Pateras, with the Greek Football Cup (2010).

 Without a doubt, the most celebrated moment of his two-year presidency was winning the Superleague championship and Greek Cup in the 2009–2010 season.

 As for the club's European run, under the Pateras’ presidency, the first year (2008–09) found Panathinaikos in the top 16 teams of the Champions League, having finished first in their group, above Inter and Werder Bremen.

 Nikolas D. Pateras would remain president of Panathinaikos up until May 2010 when he resigned.

-In 2013, he donated his shares in Panathinaikos FC free of charge to "Panathinaiki Symmachia", a coalition led by Giannis Alafouzos that was then, the main shareholder of the club and later became president.
+In 2013, he donated his shares in Panathinaikos to "Panathinaiki Symmachia", a coalition led by Giannis Alafouzos that was then, the main shareholder of the club and later became president.